visionify/visionai/docs/scenarios/loitering.md

 Vision AI based monitors can be used to for the detection of loitering events by providing real-time video feeds of the factory area.
 The cameras scan every frame and raise an event when a person enters from an usually closed location, person detected during off-hours, person detected for extended duration of time.

+## Camera Configuration

+### Camera Placement

+- Install cameras in areas where loitering is likely to occur, such as parking lots, entry points, and walkways.
+- Place cameras in areas where employees can easily see and respond to loitering.

+### Camera Height

+- Cameras should be installed at a height of 10-12 feet above the floor level.

+- Place the camera 12-15 feet from the focal point.

+### Camera Angle Mounting Ranges

+- Place the camera at an angle to capture footage of the loitering individuals and surrounding areas.

+Find more details about camera placement [here](../overview/cameras.md).

 ## Model Details

 ### Dataset